linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Fixed Income Lecture Notes/Teaching Note 2- Interest Rate Risk Management And Factors.md

 - ![](Z.%20Clippings/Lecture%20Note%202-%20Interest%20Rate%20Risk%20Management%20And%20Factors-20240407060056789.webp)
 ## OBSERVATIONS AND CONCLUSIONS
 - The new spread is 270 basis points, hence the view was right.
-- Did the trader make any money?
+- Did the trader png any money?
 No, due to transaction costs.
 ## TABLES
 ### INITIAL MARKET DATA AT TIME$T$